-Licensing administrative rules require providers to complete Lead Agency-approved preservice training that includes specified health and safety topics before work commences.
+Licensing administrative rules require providers to complete Lead Agency-approved pre-service training that includes specified health and safety topics before work commences.
 Pursuant to Wis.
 Statutes, s.
 120.13(14), a child care program established and provided by a school board must comply with the applicable standards governing the operation of licensed child care centers in Wisconsin, as provided under Wis.
 Admin.
 Code DCF 251, including training.
 License-exempt family and in-home family administrative rules require providers to complete Lead Agency approved training that addresses specified health and safety topics within three months of commencing work.

 iii.
-To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

-[x] Pre-Service [ ] Orientation within three (3) months o of hire iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
+To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. ▼ Pre-Service Orientation within three (3) months of hire iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? ▼ Yes □ No v.
+How do providers receive updated information and/or training regarding the standard(s)2 This description should include methods to ensure that providers are v.

-(× [] Yes s 1 No

-v.
 How do providers receive updated information and/or training regarding the standard(s)?
 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.